 We are fortunate to have an amazing group of advocates in Delaware.
 Each May, our advocates travel to Washington, D.C. to meet with the Delaware delegation as they make the case for funding ALS research.
 In the state capital, with the help of the Mackler family and others, we are working to expand access to ALS patient care services.
 You can add your voice as an ALS Advocate and help our Chapter cover all the bases in our fight.

 Click here to learn more about Delaware advocacy and watch as Kayla Wilson speaks to the Delaware State House.

 Did you know that military veterans are twice as likely to develop ALS as the general population?
 While researchers do not yet fully understand the link between military service and Lou Gehrig's Disease, The ALS Association does make sure to recognize the service of these men and women.
 That includes Delaware resident and Navy veteran Keith Canady.
 If you know a veteran with ALS, make sure to visit our Wall of Honor and share their story today.

 Families with ALS living in Delaware are very connected to the ALS Association community.
 They know that they never have to be alone in their journey with ALS and that together we have reason to hope for quality services, new treatments, and, one day soon, a cure for Lou Gehrig's Disease.
 Christina and her husband Chuck Morris of Delaware, who is living with ALS, have shared their stories about the challenges of ALS and the programs available through the Greater Philadelphia Chapter.

-Click here for Christina's story about the Abrams In-Home Care Program
+Click here for Christina's story about the Howard I. Abrams In-Home Care Program